juancarloskatigbak8/PlayAnalytics-Machine-Learning-Driven-Sports-Management-Portal/README.md

 # Project Title

-Sports Management Portal for Injury Prevention, Performance, and Athlete Management Using Machine Learning: presented by Juan Carlos Katigbak 300366535 to Padmapriya Arasanipalai Kandhadai CSIS4495 Applied Research Project Section 002
+PlayAnalytics, an AI-Driven Sports Management Portal: presented by Juan Carlos Katigbak 300366535 to Padmapriya Arasanipalai Kandhadai CSIS4495 Applied Research Project Section 002

 ## About the Project

-Design
-Develop a web-based portal incorporating ML models for injury prediction, performance analytics, and training customization.

-Objectives
-a.Create a database to store athlete profiles and performance metrics. b.Train an ML model to predict injury risks using historical data. c.Build interactive dashboards for visualizing performance trends.
+PlayAnalytics is a sports management portal utilizing machine learning to predict injury risks and deliver data-driven insights tailored specifically for basketball athletes.
+By integrating predictive analytics, PlayAnalytics empowers athletes to proactively minimize injury risks and optimize training effectiveness.

 ### Folders Included